-Pop the bubbly!
+Pop the bubbly and sip on this spiced cranberry mimosa for Christmas morning!
 The holidays are here, and we need a jolly mimosa to celebrate in style.
 With its vibrant hue and bundle of holiday flavors, this cranberry-spice Christmas mimosa is the perfect cocktail for a festive brunch.

 Straight cranberry or pomegranate mimosas are always popular during the holidays.
 While both plain juices make for a tasty mimosa, we can make a cranberry or pomegranate mimosa any time of year.
 The holidays call for an extra special sipper that’s unlike any mimosa you’ve ever tried.